 "Uh . . ."
 Ken couldn't see what she was driving at.
 "Well, yeah.
 Why —"

-"You had a woman," Jennifer's voice cut him off, "Who had given her heart to you, who should have been the single most important individual in your life, but when it came time to decide whom to spend your last precious moments at home with, you didn't choose her.
+"You had a woman," Jennifer's voice cut him off, "Who had given her heart to you, who should have been the single most important individual in your life.
+But when it came time to decide whom to spend your last precious moments at home with, did you choose her?
 No. You chose a man who not only had the Plague, but who didn't even believe the Plague exists.
 What did Jake say to you?
 What did you say to him?"

 "You're poisoning us.